aprateepQC/MyWikiTest/README.md

 #### Supporting Automatic Reference Counting (ARC) ####

-If your project uses automatic reference counting (ARC), introduced for iOS5, take the following steps to set a compiler flag for Quantcast source files.
+If your project uses automatic reference counting (ARC), take the following steps to set a compiler flag for Quantcast source files.
 Otherwise, skip to the next section.

 1. In your project configuration screen, click on the “Build Phases” section, then expand “Compile Sources”.